-Contracted 12 Month Principals, Asst.
-Principals, Secondary School Counselors, and Preschool Directors Contracted and Non-Contracted 10, 11, and 12 Month All Other School Employees Non-Contracted 10, 11, and 12 Month Non-School Employees Eligible Yes Yes Yes Criteria Contracted employees must have a regular status and be employed to work a routine schedule of 20 or more hours per week at one or more diocesan schools.
+Contracted 12 Month School Employees Contracted and Non-Contracted 10, 11, and 12 Month All Other School Employees Non-Contracted 10, 11, and 12 Month Non-School Employees Eligible Yes Yes Yes Criteria Contracted employees must have a regular status and be employed to work a routine schedule of 20 or more hours per week at one or more diocesan schools.
 Contracted employees must have a regular status and be employed to work a routine schedule of 20 or more hours per week at one or more diocesan schools.
 Non-contracted employees must have a regular status and be employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Leave Year Contract Year School Year Calendar Year Accrue or Grant?
-Grant Grant Accrue Timing of Grant or Accrual July 1st August 15th begins with 1st paycheck of eligibility Carryover Allowed? yes yes yes Date of Carryover July 1st August 15 th February 1st Employed to work a routine schedule of 20 - 29.99 hrs per week 50 hours max carryover of 450 hours 50 hours max carryover of 450 hours 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 450 hours Amount and Maximum Carryover Employed to work a routine schedule of 30 -39.99 hrs per week 70 hours max carryover of 630 hours 70 hours max carryover of 630 hours 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 630 hours Employed to work a routine schedule of 40 hrs per week 80 hours max carryover of 720 hours 80 hours max carryover of 720 hours 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 720 hours
+Grant Grant Accrue Timing of Grant or Accrual July 1st August 15th begins with 1st paycheck of eligibility Carryover Allowed? yes yes yes Date of Carryover July 1st August 15 th February 1st Employed to work a routine schedule of 20 - 29.99 hrs per week 50 hours max carryover of 225 hrs 50 hours max carryover of 225 hrs 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 225 hrs Amount and Maximum Carryover Employed to work a routine schedule of 30 -39.99 hrs per week 70 hours max carryover of 315 hrs 70 hours max carryover of 315 hrs 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 315 hrs Employed to work a routine schedule of 40 hrs per week 80 hours max carryover of 360 hrs 80 hours max carryover of 360 hrs 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year for 12 month employees max carryover of 360 hrs